 Arrive at least 2-3 hours before your flight.
 I’d much rather have extra time at my gate for a coffee or snack instead of sweating about whether I’ll make my flight.

-Make sure your travel insurance covers COVID
+Make sure your have travel insurance

 Bon voyage and happy cruising!